RantMasterRBX/KaijuNo.8-Archive/README.md

 Welcome to my archive project!
 </div>
 <div class="md-col-4">
-Not everything is finished yet so when it is I will update this.
+Yeah I will never finish this but hey I should like update the interface